-The oil camps were isolated from each other and from the local communities by long distances and by roads that were at times impassable.
-The camps consisted almost entirely of expatriate families.
-It was natural that these developed into close-knit communities, depending entirely on their own resources for their physical and social needs.
+The Dome fire.
+In the foreground Bob Wade's mangled car, in which the driller died during the gas explosion The oil camps were isolated from each other and from the local communities by long distances and by roads that were at times impassable.
+The camps consisted almost entirely of expatriate families ► communities, depending entirely on their own resources for their physical and social needs.
 They had little in common with the few planter families around, who did not necessarily seek them out, each being attached to their own ways, prejudices and customs.
 Neither did the oilfield employees have a lot to do with the government officials, Wardens, Justices of the Peace, all of European descent or the local Police Inspector, who in those days would have been an Englishman, unless it was absolutely necessary.
 P.E.T.
 O'Connor wrote that they had little contact with the business community in San Fernando, as they had little to offer.
 "Port of Spain was a very long way off over almost impassable roads.
 As the industry grew and the camps expanded, they provided their own clubhouses and other recreational facilities for their members, and these had the effect of making them even more self-contained and separate from the general community."